dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/internals/writing-a-provider.md

 Reading the source code of other providers is an excellent way to learn how to create a new EF provider.
 See [Database Providers](../../providers/index.md) for a list of current EF providers and to find links to their source code (if applicable).

 `Microsoft.EntityFrameworkCore.Relational` includes an extensive library of services designed for relational providers.
 In many cases, these services need little or no modification to work for multiple relational databases.

-For more information on other internal parts of EF, see [Internals](index.md).